sameearif/dumplings/public/why-dumplings/index.md

   *Cute Dumplings Illustration from <a href="https://www.vexels.com/vectors/preview/330580/cute-dumplings-illustration?ref=vexelsck">Vexels</a>*
 </div>

-Welcome to Dumplings—where I talk about Natural Language Processing in bite-sized blog posts.
-You might be wondering, "Why call a blog *Dumplings*?"
+Welcome to Dumplings—where I talk about Natural Language Processing (NLP) in bite-sized blog posts.
+You might be wondering, "Why call a NLP blog *Dumplings*?"
 Well, let me explain.

 Dumplings are a metaphor for what I aim to do here.
 These delicious, teeny tiny pockets of goodness are packed with flavor, and love.
 That's exactly what I envision for this blog—short posts that are full of information.
 Just a side note: pair the dumplings with chilli oil and Samyang 2x Spicy Ramen<sup>[1]</sup>, you'll turn into a dragon but it will be worth it.